Swarm Rescue

 - Guild members are trained for these types of bee swarm rescues, typically for free.

-1) You may go to the phone list below and call a beekeeper directly and coordinate the removal.
+Go to the phone list below and call a beekeeper directly and coordinate the removal.

 - For bee colonies in structures, or inside hollow trees, scroll down to the "Bee Removal Specialist” section.

-- Please only work with one beekeeper at a time, take a photo of the bees and provide it in the form, or prepare to text it to the beekeeper, so they can evaluate the difficulty of rescuing the swarm or Colony.
+- Take a photo to text to the beekeeper, so they can evaluate the difficulty of rescuing the Swarm or Colony.

-- If it is a colony in a structure or tree more photos and information about the locations will be needed.
+- If it is a Colony in a structure or tree more photos and information about the locations will be needed.

 If you have honeybees (not wasps or yellow Jackets) in a wall or in a structure on your property, please call a professional to safely remove the bees.
 As a courtesy, below is a list of member beekeepers who are experienced, licensed, insured, and charge a fee for service